tektutor/terraform-2428march-2025/Day2/README.md

-ansible-playbook - used to run ansible playbooks ( end to end automation that invokes multiple ansible modules ) ansible-doc - used to get help about any ansible module(s) ansible-galaxy - used to download/install/develop custom ansible roles
+ansible-playbook - used to run ansible playbooks ( end to end automation that invokes multiple ansible modules ) ansible-doc - used to get help about any ansible module(s) ansible-galaxy - used to download/install/develop custom ansible roles ansible-vault - used to encrypt/decrypt sensitive data like login credentials, certs, etc.,
 </pre>

 ## Info - Ansible Role